monero-project/monero-site/README.md

 ## Housekeeping

-### Editing the Site
-When you make an edit to ANY page on the English language of this website, PLEASE copy your changes into the corresponding language files as well.

-The Monero Localization workgroup will do their best to keep tabs on all changes of the site, but it'd be nice to notify them that you've changed a page so they can make sure the equivalent pages are changed accordingly in the other languages.

 ### GitLab Issues
 We ask that if you open an issue on the site that you remain available for clarifying questions or corrections.
 We do our best to close issues that are resolved when we make changes to the site, but If your issue is resolved by a contributor and the issue is not closed we ask that you close it in a timely manner.
 A contributor may ask you to close an issue after it's confirmed fixed.
 Please review the changes to the site and close your issue if you can verify that it's fixed.

-### Pull Requests
-Contributors should use [issue keywords](https://docs.gitlab.com/ee/user/project/issues/automatic_issue_closing.html) to make it easier for maintainers to close issues when they merge.
-Include close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved, etc in the commit message or pull request description, so that the correct issue can be closed if your PR is merged.
-(Example: 'fixes #1234' could close Issue 1234 when merged.)

-Pull requests allow others to make comments or review your changes to the site.
-We ask that you remain available to comment or make changes to your PR.
-Sometimes someone else's changes might make your changes conflict with the current site.
-If that happens you may need to rebase your PR.

 ## Updates on User Guides
 User guides and developer guides may need regular updates, either to fix typos, to add explanations regarding new features, to update screenshots, and so on.